Fantomex: Reception

 Kofi Outlaw of ComicBook.com said Fantomex quickly became a fan favorite character from the X-Men comics.
 English actor Ed Skrein praised Fantomex and called him one of his favorite characters, expressing interest in portraying him.

 In 2014, Entertainment Weekly ranked Fantomex 44th in their "Let's rank every X-Man ever" list.

 In 2018, CBR.com ranked Fantomex 5th in their "X-Force: 20 Powerful Members" list.

 Other versions

 Days of Future Now

-An alternate universe variant of Fantomex who was possessed by Sublime appears in the Days of Future Now storyline.
+An alternate universe version of Fantomex appears in the Days of Future Now storyline.
+This version was possessed by Sublime.

 Here Comes Tomorrow

-An alternate universe variant of E.V.A. appears in the Here Comes Tomorrow storyline.
+An alternate universe version of E.V.A. appears in the Here Comes Tomorrow storyline.
 This version assumed a humanoid form after being separated from Fantomex.